Some-Random-Access-Memory-Authors/CCS2025-TestingControl/refined_mpc_controller/README.md

 ## Trajectory recorder

-Particularly, the file _mpc\_controller\_OracleRecorder.cc_ is used to collect the planned and actual trajectories.
+Particularly, the file _mpc\_controller\_MetricRecorder.cc_ is used to collect the planned and actual trajectories.
 This file is instrumented with code to record the necessary data.

-To use this data recorder, first replace the original MPC controller _mpc\_controller.cc_ with this dedicated _mpc\_controller\_OracleRecorder.cc_, then re-compile and re-run the control module.
+To use this data recorder, first replace the original MPC controller _mpc\_controller.cc_ with this dedicated _mpc\_controller\_MetricRecorder.cc_, then re-compile and re-run the control module.